 - The right tofu texture.
 And with that, I present to you, my favourite tofu scramble.

 Full of flavour without being full of salt, lots of texture with red peppers, mushrooms, and black beans, and hearty enough to fill even the hungriest of muscle covered vegan dudes.
-What?
-Sound like an oxymoron?
-Then check out these guys.
-Don’t forget this guy, who is 75 years old in the last photo!
-Ok, maybe that’s a bit much to handle before breakfast… sorry about that.
-On to scramble!

 Another key to this recipe is black salt.

-Ok now let’s get rolling.
-First, toss all the spice mix ingredients into a bowl and give a little stir.
+To make Tofu Scramble: First, toss all the spice mix ingredients into a bowl and give a little stir.

 Bonus tip: You can double, triple, quadruple, or whatever you like this spice recipe and save some for later so your next scramble will be even breezier… or cheesier.